richardschoen/QshOni/README.md

 # QSHLOGSCAN command parms

+**Overview** - This CL command is a convenience command that can be used to scan a STDOUT log for a specific value to indicate success or failure.

 **SCANFOR** - Text value to scan for on each line in the stdout outfile.
 The value passed IS case sensitive and must match the value in the log file.

 **EXACTMATCH** - *YES - Value must match exactly and be the only thing on the selected line. *NO - At least one line must contain the value somewhere in the line.
 Good for generic matching.

 # QSHPATH command parms

+**Overview** - This CL command is a convenience command to add the IBM i Open Source packages directory name to the PATH environment variable.

 **PKGPATH** - Specify IFS location to open source packages. ***DEFAULT = /QOpenSys/pkgs/bin**